NeuroTechX/ntx_slack_archive/general.md

  >I doubt that.
 I see why hardware companies will claim that and try to market such specific products.
 Roller coaster is not sport, if you sit still this might be possible, but I'm skeptical for the ping pong, as for spinning, I guess you could be trained not to move while cycling, but what about the sweat.
 What makes you say that last sentence?

+8/29/2017 5:54 PM

+ **omer** :

+ >I'm wondering if anyone could quote a reliable paper doing any EEG measurement while heavy sweating or while moving a lot...